 OK, let’s move on to happy positive things, like my book recommendations from June!
-(Just an FYI that links to some of the books and my BOTM link below are affiliate links.
+(Just an FYI that links to some of the books and my BOTM link below are affiliate links, meaning that at no extra cost to you, I will earn a commission if you click through and make a purchase .
 Thank you for supporting WANM!).
 Oh, and don’t forget to follow my book Instagram account (bookstagram!) at @booksontheside!
 If you’re ever looking for more great reads, Instagram is one of the BEST places to discover them!

 The Great Alone by Kristin Hanna: Oh yay!
 We’re kicking things off with a book that I have zero qualms about including here.
 In fact, this is one of my top books of 2018 so far.
 It’s by the author of The Nightingale (which I also highly recommend you read) and was my Book of the Month Club pick a few months back.
 Leni is 14 when her father decides to move her family to Alaska.
 At first, Leni and her mom think of it as an adventure and are hopeful the new setting will help cure Ernt of his PTSD and will ultimately make him nicer and less abusive.
 But the family doesn’t realize how tough life in remote Alaska is and how long, dark, and lonely the winters are.
 Leni’s saving grace is the small school she goes to with the one boy who is her age, Matthew.
 Matthew’s family is wealthy (at least by remote Alaska standards) and Leni’s father greatly dislikes them, which as you can imagine, causes all sorts of problems.
 This book gave me all the feelings and is the kind of book I kept thinking about long after I was done reading it (just writing this is making me want to read it again).
 I’ve heard some readers think the last part of the book is too dramatic and while I definitely understand that sentiment, I just feel like everything worked.
 I highly recommend this book, though I actually think I would have enjoyed it even more snuggled on my couch in the middle of winter instead of sitting outside in the hot sun.